 Advertisements seeking human subjects are commonplace.
 Ads for research are found in newspapers, posters, public transportation, the internet, television, hospitals, and labs.
 They are heard on the radio and viewed on television.
 Nationally, new industries of patient recruitment firms and market research companies have created elaborate marketing packages.
 Recruitment materials coming from these packages - including brochures, flyers, advertisements, audio tapes, video tapes, and letters to potential subjects must not contain coercive language or incentives.
 The information provided in advertisements should accurately present the purpose of the research study and/or procedures.
-IRBs must review and approve all recruitment materials prior to use.
-To assure that recruiting methods and materials are not coercive, misleading or unduly influential, the IRB must review and approve all such materials being they can be implemented.
+IRBs must review and approve all recruitment materials prior to use, including the information contained in the advertisements and the mode of its communication.
+To assure that recruiting methods and materials being they can be implemented.
 The IRB must review the final copy of printed advertisements to evaluate the relative size of type used and other visual effects.
-In addition, the IRB must review all finalized audio/video advertisements for broadcast.
+In addition, the IRB must review all finalized audio/video taped advertisements for broadcast.
 The IRB may require changes to wording.
 Therefore, it is recommended that advertisement text be submitted for review well before the final taping occurs or the promotional/recruiting products are developed.